 It’s a wonderful vegan alternative that is rich in all 9 of the essential fatty acids, as well as various minerals and antioxidants.
 Adding hemp protein powder to your daily smoothie is an excellent way to boost your fiber and protein intake.

 3. Hemp Paper

 If you still use paper but have environmental concerns, hemp paper is a great possible alternative.
 While it can be a little difficult to find, it’s growing popularity is hopefully going to change that very quickly.
 Unlike trees that can take decades to grow, hemp stalks only take around four months.
 Just one acre of hemp can produce as much paper as four or more acres of trees over a “20 year cycle.”

 Additionally, hemp has a higher cellulose and lower lignin content than wood.
 This makes it an even better choice for higher quality and more durable paper.
 All these factors combined make hemp a more sustainable choice than trees to produce paper in the effort to reduce deforestation.

 Did you know that before the prohibition on cannabis a significant portion of clothing was made from hemp textiles?
 Hemp fiber is considered stronger than cotton, and it’s more cost effective.
 Because hemp crops require less water, don’t produce much waste, and grow quickly, it’s a viable alternative to many other clothing fibers.

 5. Hemp Seeds

-Hemp seeds, sometimes called hemp hearts, are a great healthy addition to your daily diet.
+Hemp seeds, sometimes called hemp hearts, and hemp seed oil can be a great healthy addition to your daily diet.
 They are rich in healthy unsaturated fats, fiber, omegas, and vitamins and minerals.
 Sprinkling them on your salad, adding them to smoothies, or mixing them in with your yogurt are just some of the many ways to incorporate them into your daily routine.